 Renault Kangoo Z.E. van running costs

-Prices including VAT start at around £24,500 for the standard van, while the Maxi is about £2,000 extra, and the Crew van is another £1,000 on top of that.
-As with all other electric light commercial vehicles (CVs), the Kangoo Maxi Z.E. qualifies for an £8,000 government grant.
-As a result, the Kangoo Z.E. with battery rental is a cheaper option in the van class.
+Prices excluding VAT start at around £18,500 for the standard van, while the Maxi is about £2,000 extra, and the Crew van is another £1,000 on top of that.
+As with all other electric light commercial vehicles (LCVs), the Kangoo Maxi Z.E. qualifies for an £8,000 government plug-in van grant, which is included in those figures

 Company-car tax is also cheaper than for an equivalent diesel van.
-There’s a flat rate to pay for electric LCVs, and for the Kangoo Z.E. that means an annual tax rate that’s around £2,000 less than you’d pay for the cheapest diesel Kangoo van.
+There’s a flat rate to pay for electric LCVs, and for the Kangoo Z.E. that means an annual tax rate around £2,000 less than you’d pay for the cheapest diesel Kangoo.

-In addition, there are savings to be had in other areas, with nothing to pay for road tax (it’s £250 for a regular LCV), while all-electric drive means exemption from the London Congestion Charge and ULEZ charges, as well as other planned low emissions zones across the country.
+There are savings to be had in other areas, with zero road tax (it’s £250 for a regular LCV), while all-electric drive means exemption from the London Congestion Charge, as well as free entry to other planned low-emissions zones.

 Renault Kangoo Z.E. insurance group